TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008

 \subsection{Discussion}

-\textit{The final unblinded time-delay predictions agree within $<1.2\sigma$ between the two modelling teams.
-As a result, the inferred Hubble constants from the two teams based on the observed time delays will be consistent within $<1.2\sigma$.} However, the predictions from the composite models only are less in agreement between the two teams.
-Interestingly, the composite-model predictions deviate from the power-law ones toward the same direction for both teams.
-We were already aware prior to the unblinding that the composite model is \ajsiii{atypical with respect to previous observations}, e.g., the velocity dispersion profile significantly decreases toward the center for the one from the \textsc{lenstronomy} (Fig. \ref{fig:lenstronomy_velocity_dispersion_profile}), \ajsiii{the one from the \textsc{glee} team has a very low inner dark matter fraction.} Although such discrepancy between composite and power-law model predictions have been observed in the previously analyzed systems \citep[e.g.,][]{Suyu14}, this system \lensname\ demonstrates the largest discrepancy to date out of the systems analyzed by H0LiCOW/TDCOSMO.
-However, unlike the previously analyzed systems, the Einstein radius of this system encompasses only the very central region of the very extended lens galaxy, thus the imaging observables probe a different region of the elliptical galaxy, i.e., at $ \sim \theta_{\rm eff}/3$ instead of $\sim \theta_{\rm eff}$.
-This discrepancy in the composite model illustrates that this model is not an adequate description for the mass distribution at the central region of {\bf all} elliptical galaxies.
-Rather an appropriate combination of a mass-to-light ratio gradient and a SMBH can be necessary to sufficiently describe the mass distribution at the scales considered here.
+However, the predictions from the composite models only are less in agreement between the two teams.
+Interestingly, the composite-model predictions deviate from the power-law ones towards the same direction for both teams.
+We were already aware prior to the un-blinding that the composite model is \ajsiii{atypical with respect to previous observations}, for example the velocity dispersion profile significantly decreases towards the centre for the one from the \textsc{lenstronomy} (Fig. \ref{fig:lenstronomy_velocity_dispersion_profile}), \ajsiii{the one from the \textsc{glee} team has a very low inner dark matter fraction.} Although such discrepancies between composite and power-law model predictions have been observed in the previously analysed systems \citep[e.g.][]{Suyu14}, this system \lensname\ demonstrates the largest discrepancy to date out of the systems analysed by H0LiCOW/TDCOSMO.
+However, unlike the previously analysed systems, the Einstein radius of this system encompasses only the very central region of the very extended lens galaxy, and thus the imaging observables probe a different region of the elliptical galaxy: at $ \sim \theta_{\rm eff}/3$ instead of $\sim \theta_{\rm eff}$.
+This discrepancy in the composite model illustrates that this model is not an adequate description for the mass distribution at the central region of {all} elliptical galaxies.
+Rather an appropriate combination of a mass-to-light ratio gradient and a supermassive black hole can be necessary to sufficiently describe the mass distribution at the scales considered here.
 In such cases when the different mass model families fit the imaging observables equally well, but lead to different predictions in the Fermat potential and kinematics, the observed kinematics is crucial to act as the differentiator between the mass model families through appropriate weighting of the kinematics likelihood.
-In the future, spatially resolved velocity dispersion from integral field spectra -- e.g., from Muse/VLT -- will be able to constrain such an improved composite model with additional degrees of freedom allowed.
+In the future, spatially resolved velocity dispersion from integral field spectra\lreply{, for example from the Multi Unit Spectroscopic Explorer (MUSE) on the VLT,} will be able to constrain such an improved composite model with additional degrees of freedom allowed.